Algebras of Information. An Axiomatic Foundation: Allocations of probability

-We show now that the algebra $(A_{\Psi},D;\leq,\bot,\cdot,\epsilon)$ is in fact an extension of the information algebra $(\Psi,D;\leq,\bot,\cdot,\epsilon)$.
-Consider for any $\phi \in \Psi$ the the following map of $\Psi$ into $\mathcal{B}$:
+We show now that the algebra $A_\Phi$ is in fact an extension of the information algebra $\Phi$.
+Consider for any $\phi \in \Psi$ the the following map of $\Phi$ into $\mathcal{B}$:

 It allocates total belief to all elements of information implied by $\phi$, that is to all elements of the principal ideal $\downarrow\!\phi$, and no belief to all other elements.
 This map is clearly an \textit{allocation of probability}; it is called a \textit{deterministic} allocation.
 It is a \textit{degenerate} allocation in so far as there is no uncertainty in the information it expresses.
-It states simply that the piece of information $\phi$ holds.
-Obviously the bottom a.o.p $\nu = \rho_{1}$ is a deterministic allocations, and so is top a.o.p $\zeta = \rho_{0}$.
-Now, for $\phi_{1},\phi_{2} \in \Psi$ we have
+It states simply that the piece of information $\phi$ is sure to hold.
+Obviously the least a.o.p $\nu = \rho_{1}$ is a deterministic allocations, and so is the greatest a.o.p $\zeta = \rho_{0}$.
+Now, for $\phi_{1},\phi_{2} \in \Phi$ we have

 So, the combination of deterministic allocations of $\phi_{1}$ and $\phi_{2}$ produces the deterministic a.o.p of $\phi_{1} \cdot \phi_{2}$.